projectbismark/bismark-passive/PRIVACY.md

   to your BISmark router.
 BISmark-Passive will not record any information in this case, since it only monitors activity through your BISmark router.
 - Suppose you watch a YouTube video on your laptop while it is connected to your BISmark router.
-Because YouTube is on the list of popular sites, BISmark-Passive will record the fact that you visited YouTube; it will also record the amount of data of transferred between YouTube and your laptop, and the manufacturer of your laptop's network card.
+YouTube is on the list of popular sites, so BISmark-Passive will record the fact that you visited YouTube; it will also record the amount of data of transferred between YouTube and your laptop, and the manufacturer of your laptop's network card.
 BISmark-Passive *will not* record the name or contents of the video you watched, your YouTube username or password or any cookies or other data associated with YouTube.
 - Suppose you remove YouTube from the list of popular sites.
 Now BISmark-Passive will not record the fact that you visited YouTube.
 It will only record the broad category of service you accessed (e.g., Web browsing) and the size and timestamp of the packets sent to and from YouTube.

 Information disclosure
 ----------------------